Treatment for cerebral palsy

 Although cerebral palsy is a lifelong disability, there are many interventions that can help reduce its impact on the body and the individual’s quality of life.
 An intervention is a service that aims to improve the condition of cerebral palsy and the day-to-day experience of the person living with it.

 Children with cerebral palsy may be supported by a team of professionals including health professionals and community-based support services who work together to help the child and family reach their goals.

 Through their late teens and early 20s, many young people take increasing responsibility for their own health and wellbeing.
 Their team may include health professionals and mainstream community providers such as fitness trainers.

 At present, there is no way to totally prevent or cure cerebral palsy.

-- Magnesium Sulphate – is given to pregnant mothers when they are at risk of very preterm birth.
-This can help protect babies from the brain injury that leads to cerebral palsy.
+- Magnesium sulphate – When given to pregnant mothers who are at high risk of very preterm birth, magnesium sulphate can help protect babies from the brain injury that leads to cerebral palsy.

 Medical specialists may prescribe medications that assist movement issues.
 Some medications are taken orally (e.g. diazepam) and others are injected or delivered through surgically implanted pumps (e.g. Baclofen).
 Many children with cerebral palsy benefit from Botulinum toxin type A injections into muscles affected by spasticity.
 This intervention is used from about two years of age and is most effective when used in conjunction with therapy.